WalshyDev/personal-site/content/pages/blog/21_09_10-handling-file-uploads-with-cloudflare-workers.md

 -----

 **Note:**
-> This tutorial wont be going into how Workers work or what they are exactly, I plan to have a blog post on this in the future.
+> This tutorial won't be going into how Workers work or what they are exactly, I plan to have a blog post on this in the future.

 ## Prerequisites

 - A command line
 - Wrangler
-- A few images to spare
+- A few minutes to spare

-If you want to expand this then you may also want a bucket (A B2/S3/other bucket not KFC bucket... though if you've got KFC gimme!)
+If you want to expand on this then you may also want a bucket (A B2/S3/other bucket not KFC bucket... though if you've got KFC gimme!)

 ## Setting up the project